So Long to the Dwarf Alberta Spruce

 A Somewhat Sad Moment

 If you've been around 173 for any amount of time at all, you're probably more than aware of the fact that we love bushes, flowers, trees and just about anything green.
-However, as is the case with actual farmers and garden designers, sometimes you want or need a change which can force you to do something you would otherwise feel like the unthinkable.
+However, as farmers and garden designers both know, sometimes a landscape needs to change, forcing you to do something that otherwise feels unthinkable.
 That is...cut down a tree.
 In our time here at 173, we've had the unfortunate task of cutting down four trees.
 Well, it's happened again, sadly this time it was our Alberta Spruce.
 Let's get into it...

 Then came the white birches.
-Sometime around 2005-ish. a little ranch style house in the neighborhood had a clump of birch trees in their front yard.
+Sometime around 2005, I noticed a little ranch-style house in the neighborhood with a clump of birch trees in its front yard.
 I loved the look, so off to Hewitt's I went, about an hour later 173 had a birch tree with three main limbs.
 But in 2013, we learned how invasive these birches were, down they came!

-In case you want to know what spooked is so badly, I'll let SF Gate explain...
+In case you want to know what spooked us so badly, I'll let SF Gate explain...

 To double in area every year and build the underground web to support rapid top growth, roots have to grow fast.
 Substantial white birch roots fill the area around the tree and probe cracks in barriers, including concrete.
 The tree’s aggressive roots seek water, prying open cracks or joints in sewer or irrigation systems.
 Birch roots, along with willow and poplar, are among the most aggressive -- and destructive -- tree roots. - SF GATE